 But teamwork is built on team trust, and that trust is supported and established like the seat of a three legged stool – by three important supporting elements.

-And whether you acknowledge it or not, most every interaction you have is an invitation to participate in good or bad teamwork.
+And whether you acknowledge it or not, most every interaction you have is impacting how much your clients or coworkers will trust YOU.

 As an independent salesman, you are either successful in becoming a team with your prospect and assisting him with a solution to his problem, or you become an example of the failed teamwork that suffers from selfishness, incompetence, or poor communication.